 After an employee is hired and begins to work for an employer, medical questions may only be asked if an employee makes a request for accommodation or if the employer believes that the employee is unable to perform the job successfully or safely due to his or her disability.

-Mahir Nisar Attorney at Law and our team of New York employment law attorneys can provide professional guidance backed by unrivaled understanding of employment law and business litigation for your discrimination claim.
+White, Nisar & Hilferty, LLP. and our team of New York employment law attorneys can provide professional guidance backed by unrivaled understanding of employment law and business litigation for your discrimination claim.
 If you believe you have been discriminated against due to a disability, contact our firm today to acquire a clear understanding of your rights and options.